 8. Choosing The Wrong Project Management Methodology

 When it comes to project management, “one size fit all” formula is not applicable.
 Every project is different and so are its needs.
+When it comes to project management mistakes, none is worse than choosing the wrong project management methodology.
 You will have to develop a deeper understanding of a project before choosing a project management methodology because a wrong choice can lead to project failure.
-Check out this comprehensive guide on project management methodologies which will help you get started.
+Learn about the pros and cons of project management methodologies before choosing one.